The Kalman Like Particle Filter : Optimal Estimation With Quantized Innovations/Measurements: Abstract

 \section{Abstract}

-We study the problem of optimal estimation using quantized innovations, with application to distributed estimation over sensor networks.
-We show that the state probability density conditioned on the quantized innovations can be expressed as the sum of a Gaussian random vector and a certain truncated Gaussian vector.
+We study the problem of optimal estimation and control of linear systems using quantized measurements, with a focus on applications over sensor networks.
+We show that the state conditioned on a causal quantization of the measurements can be expressed as the sum of a Gaussian random vector and a certain truncated Gaussian vector.
 This structure bears close resemblance to the full information Kalman filter and so allows us to effectively combine the Kalman structure with a particle filter to recursively compute the state estimate.
-We call the resuting filter the Kalman like particle filter (KLPF) and observe that it delivers close to optimal performance using far fewer particles than that of a particle filter directly applied to the original problem.
-We also note that the conditional state density follows a, so called, generalized closed skew-normal (GCSN) distribution.
+We call the resulting filter the Kalman like particle filter (KLPF) and observe that it delivers close to optimal performance using far fewer particles than that of a particle filter directly applied to the original problem.
+We show that the conditional state density follows a, so called, generalized closed skew-normal (GCSN) distribution.
+We further show that for such systems the classical separation property between control and estimation holds and that the certainty equivalent control law is LQG optimal.